-The European Union is a political and economic union of 27 member states, consisting of countries based in Europe.
+The European Union is a political and economic union of 27 member states, consisting of countries located in Europe.
 It’s a single market based on four freedoms – people, goods, services and capital.
 And all four can move freely between all member states.

-This means goods can be transported between member states without the need for customs control and payment of duties and taxes.
+This means most goods can be transported between member states without the need for customs control and payment of duties and taxes.
 So goods from an EU country can be shipped to another EU country in free circulation without a commercial invoice.